gmculp/satscan_R_functions/README.md

 * ```download_USCB_TIGER_files.R```: Function to download necessary files from USCB TIGER website. *Note that if you are using this code from within an organization's firewall, the USCB TIGER website (https://www2.census.gov/geo/tiger) may need to be whitelisted.*

 * ```generate_USCB_tract_network_file.R```: Function to generate census tract relationship file in CSV format.
 Includes optional logical arguments to enable bridge connectivity, omit connectivity with parks and other open spaces and omit connectivity with unpopulated tracts.
-In addition, there is the option to input a data frame of to and from addresses. ***Now with option to select between 2010 and 2020 tracts!***
+In addition, there is the option to input a data frame of to and from addresses. ***Now with option to select between 2010 and 2020 tracts plus save in SaTScan friendly format!***

 * ```generate_USCB_ZCTA_network_file.R```: Function to generate ZIP code tabulation area (ZCTA) relationship file in CSV format.
 Includes optional logical arguments to enable bridge connectivity, omit connectivity with parks and other open spaces and omit connectivity with unpopulated ZCTA.
-In addition, there is the option to input a data frame of to and from addresses.
+In addition, there is the option to input a data frame of to and from addresses. ***Now with option to select between 2010 and 2020 ZCTA plus save in SaTScan friendly format!***

 Required packages that must be installed to run this code: